 Danielle Falconer – after the swim

-By the time Danielle Falconer reached the far side of Lake Taupō, she had been in the water for almost 16.5 hours.
+By the time Danielle Falconer reached the far side of Lake Taupō, she had been in the water for 16.5 hours.

 She had started at 4:30am, before first light, and swum the full 40.2 kilometres without stopping.